Roenhoogland/Data-Analytics/Projects/Cyclistic/README.md

 - Casual riders concentrate relatively more along the lake shore and parks.
 ![SS_C (1)](https://github.com/Roenhoogland/Data-Analytics/assets/145770693/47b264b5-f025-4d49-a283-eb96b256a264)

-- Although, around universities the rides are dominated by members, there's still a considerable amount of casual rider traffic
+- While rides around universities are predominantly led by members, there is also a significant amount of casual rider activity.
+As such, this could be identified as an opportunity.
 ![UofC conversion possibilities](https://github.com/Roenhoogland/Data-Analytics/assets/145770693/96e6313b-e65f-4fb0-9ce5-7e50556e841a)